 Differences of UDP formats:

-- SPTS - single program transport stream, UDP output stream with only a program, each bitrate in a template presented by own IP:PORT pair
+- SPTS - single program transport stream, most popular, UDP output stream with only a program, each bitrate in a template presented by own IP:PORT pair

 - MPTS - multiprogram transport stream, UDP output stream with several programs, all bitrates in a template presented by one IP:PORT pair